 Nvidia supplements Reflex with an optional “Boost” feature that you can choose to enable.
 Boost, appropriately, keeps your GPU boost clocks higher so that frames hit your display faster.
 That may help Reflex provide a benefit even if you’re already playing with low visual settings.
 In games, the Nvidia Reflex menu setting has three options: Off, On, and On + Boost.
 Because activating Boost doesn’t have any drawbacks aside from a higher power draw, there’s no reason to leave it disabled if you’re using Reflex.

-Nvidia Reflex only just rolled out, but we’re already seeing games add it in.
-You can use Nvidia Reflex in Fortnite, Valorant, Apex Legends, Call of Duty: Warzone, Call of Duty: Modern Warfare, Call of Duty: Black Ops Cold War, Destiny 2, CRSED, Mordhau, Enlisted, and Warface.
+Nvidia Reflex is already supported by many of the most popular shooting games around.
+You can use Nvidia Reflex in Fortnite, Overwatch, Rainbow Six: Siege, Valorant, Apex Legends, Call of Duty: Warzone, Call of Duty: Modern Warfare, Call of Duty: Black Ops Cold War, Destiny 2, CRSED, Mordhau, Enlisted, and Warface.
 Better yet, the feature works with GeForce graphics cards going all the way back to the GTX 900-series.
 You don’t need a pricey RTX 30-series GPU to use it.